Rustic Sourdough Peach Galette

 • Sourdough Discard: You can use your sourdough discard straight from the fridge.

 • Peaches: I use organic peaches, be sure to remove the pits.
 I always leave the skins on.
+You can use traditional peaches or even the donut peaches (like I do in the video!).

 • Cornstarch: Organic cornstarch is crucial to ensure that the sugars and fruit juices thicken while baking.
 This ensures the crust stays flaky, not soggy, and that the fruit juices don't run out of the galette when sliced.